AxonC/magnus-api/docs/ppm.md

 Technologies for facial recognition (FRS) require machine-learning algorithms that have been trained with data to recognise facial features’.
 Many factors play into account that affect the match like the quality of the database image (pixel, size, lighting, etc.), the quality of the captured image, the algorithmic performance and more.
 The important aspect of the use of this technology is the operator and their response.
 The software itself does nothing but output its matches, it is the operator that will decide what to do with the information.
 The concern here is that if the software results in an inaccurate output and generates many matches the operator might act without verifying the accuracy of the match.
 Therefore, ethical principles must be in place. [@porter_uncategorized]

-UK Government guidelines relating to the use of facial recognition software [@porter-uncategorized] state that ethical issues include, but are not limited to:
+UK Government guidelines relating to the use of facial recognition software [@porter_uncategorized] state that ethical issues include, but are not limited to:
 - The use of the software can be used only if it benefits and serves the public interest.
 - The use of the software can be used only if it is a reliable tool to identify people.
 - If the software has unequal and discriminatory results should be open to careful examination and effective oversight.